woocommerce/woocommerce-blocks/docs/extensibility/available-slot-fills.md

 ### Passed parameters

 -   `cart`: `wc/store/cart` data but in `camelCase` instead of `snake_case`.
 [Object breakdown.](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/c00da597efe4c16fcf5481c213d8052ec5df3766/assets/js/type-defs/cart.ts#L172-L188)
--   `extensions`: external data registered by third-party developers using `ExtendRestAPI`.
-If you used `ExtendRestAPI` on `wc/store/cart` you would find your data under your namespace here.
+-   `extensions`: external data registered by third-party developers using `ExtendSchema`.
+If you used `ExtendSchema` on `wc/store/cart` you would find your data under your namespace here.
 -   `context`, equal to the name of the Block in which the fill is rendered: `woocommerce/cart` or `woocommerce/checkout`

 ## ExperimentalOrderShippingPackages